BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 ```
 python ct2_main.py
 ```
-‼️ If you receive an error something similar to this ```qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "/usr/lib/x86_64-linux-gnu/qt5/plugins/platforms"``` please check [here for a possible solution.](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/issues/1).
+‼️ If you receive an error something similar to this ```qt.qpa.plugin: Could not load the Qt platform plugin "xcb"``` please check [here for a possible solution.](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/issues/1).

 <details><summary>EXAMPLE COMMANDS</summary>